influxdata/docs-v2/content/influxdb/v2.0/process-data/task-options.md

 }
 ```

-For example, if you save or schedule a task at 2:30 and run every hour (`1h`):
+For example, if you save or schedule a task at 2:30 and run the task every hour (`1h`):

 `option task = {name: "aggregation", every: 1h}`